-The products and sum in the third line generate all possible places where the seagull vertex can be placed on the light scalar line, and the permutations in the third line generate all of the possible diagrams for each placement of this vertex.
-Note there is an over counting because exchanging the order of the seagull legs does not result in distinct diagrams, so we divide by $2$.
+The sum over index $j$ generates all places where the seagull vertex can be placed on the light scalar line, and the permutations over the $k_i$ generate all the diagrams for each placement of this vertex.
+Note there is an over counting, because exchanging the order of the seagull legs does not result in distinct diagrams, so we divide by $2$.
 A similar manipulation can be carried out for the three-gluon triangle diagram.
 The integrals of Eq.\ (\ref{eq:Mn1b}) and the corresponding expression where a three-gluon triangle replaces the seagull diagram, include the same sum of permutations over $n-1$ heavy particle ($q$) propagators, with the same overall delta function ensuring zero energy transfer.
 Thus we can apply \eqref{iden} in the ultrarelativistic limit as we did for the purely eikonal exchange contribution.
 On the light scalar line, there are now $n-1$ vertices and $n-2$ propagators.
 Of these, $n-2$ vertices connect to single gravitons, and at a single vertex to the sum of the seagull (Fig.\ \ref{fig4}) and graviton triangle diagrams (Fig.\ \ref{fig5}).
 In the notation of Eq.\ (\ref{eq:Mn1b}), the latter vertex is in position $j$, $1\le j \le n-1$, and carries momentum $k'_j\equiv k_j+k_{j+1}$ out of the light scalar line.
 Here, momenta $k_j$ and $k_{j+1}$ play the role that momenta $k_\alpha$ and $k_\beta$ played in our analysis of $n$-single graviton exchange above.

 The application of Eq.\ \eqref{iden} now factorizes the dependence of all of all single-graviton momenta on the heavy scalar line, setting all graviton energies to zero, and we find